 The second piece, John Smoltz, was acquired in 1987 from the Detroit Tigers in exchange for Doyle Alexander.
 Alexander pitched brilliantly for the Tigers and guided them to the playoffs, but the trade was ultimately a failure as Smoltz would go on to have a stellar career.
 The Braves called up Smoltz in 1988, his record was 2-7 and his ERA was 5.48.

-Greg Maddux pitched for the Chicago Cubs from 1986-1992.
-During his tenure on the North side of Chicago, Maddux made two all-star teams and won a Cy Young Award.
-The ace was offered meager contracts by the Cubs and headed South to Atlanta, where he won 20 games and a second Cy Young Award in his first season.
+Greg Maddux pitched for the Chicago Cubs from 1986 to 1992.
+During his tenure on the North side of Chicago, IL, Maddux made two All-Star teams and won a Cy Young Award.
+The ace was offered meager contracts by the Cubs and headed south to Atlanta, where he won 20 games and a second Cy Young Award in his first season, 1993.

 Smoltz was the first to emerge as a star in Atlanta.
 The hard throwing right-hander made his first all-star team in 1989.
 Glavine put up solid numbers in his first few professional seasons, but did not become an ace until 1991.
 That season, he appeared in the all-star game and won the Cy Young Award.
 Glavine and Smoltz helped to lead a young Braves team to the 1991 World Series where they lost in seven games to the Minnesota Twins.
 They guided the Braves back to the Fall Classic in 1992, this time falling in six games to the Toronto Blue Jays.